xuezzou/Rebuild-My-Professor/Tags-Prediction/README.md

 - Additionally, the model can help label reviews that were published before they had this feature.

 **Approach**
-- For rating tags prediction, we employ multi-label classification techniques such as simple logisitic regression, LSTM, and BiLSTM with CNN.
+- For rating tags prediction, we employ multi-label classification techniques such as simple logistic regression, LSTM, and BiLSTM with CNN.